DarienRomero/TakeHomeTest/README.md

 The first time you open the project with Visual Studio Code it will ask you to update packages.
 If that alert doesn't appear, go to pubspec.yaml file and press ctrl + s in windows.

+IMPORTANT: Replace the token with the token provided by email.
+The token is located in lib<services<git_service.dart<line 10

 Build and test the project freely.